Brandi Carlile: Early life

-Carlile taught herself to sing when she was a child, and she began singing country songs on stage when she was eight years old.
-At age eight, Carlile performed Johnny Cash's "Tennessee Flat Top Box" with her mother, Teresa Carlile, and began playing the guitar and writing songs at age 15.
+Carlile began singing country songs on stage when she was eight years old.
+At age 8, Carlile performed Johnny Cash's "Tennessee Flat Top Box" with her mother, Teresa Carlile, and began writing songs at age 15.
 At 16, Carlile became a backup singer for an Elvis impersonator.
 According to Carlile, she was diagnosed with attention-deficit disorder as a teen.
 She attended Tahoma High School, but later dropped out to pursue her music career.
 After being introduced to the music of Elton John, Carlile taught herself to play piano, and at 17, she learned to play the guitar.

+Career

 2004–2006: Career beginnings and debut

 Carlile began her career performing in Seattle music clubs with twin brothers Phil and Tim Hanseroth.
 In the beginning, Columbia Records signed Carlile in 2004 on the strength of songs she had been recording periodically at home.
 Released in 2005, Carlile showcased those early songs along with newly recorded tracks in the self-titled album Brandi Carlile.
 The 2006 re-release by Columbia Records included re-recordings of "Throw It All Away" and "What Can I Say".

 The album earned enthusiastic reviews; she was featured on Rolling Stone's "10 Artists to Watch in 2005" list, and other "artist to watch" lists by Interview and Paste.
 In his review of the album, Stephen Thomas Erlewine wrote, "The accolades, combined with cover artwork that captures her at her cutest – as if she were a cousin of Rachael Leigh Cook – might make some listeners suspicious of Carlile, since the cumulative effect makes her seem like a pretty, prepackaged creation."
 He further wrote, "her music is ... rich, warm, and seductive, familiar in its form and sound, yet sounding fresh, even original, particularly in how her folky singer/songwriter foundation blends with her art-pop inclinations."
 The album peaked at No. 80 on the Billboard 200 and reached No. 1 on the US Folk Albums chart.

 Shortly after the release of the album, she left her home in Seattle and set out with the Hanseroth brothers, as she had worked with them on her earliest recordings and independent regional tours.
 The tightly knit trio, which forms the core of her band today, spent the better part of two years on the road honing the songs that would later become part of her album The Story.

 By the end of 2006, Carlile had embarked on several headlining tours and supported a variety of artists, including Ray LaMontagne, the Fray, Chris Isaak, Tori Amos, and Shawn Colvin.